skycoin/skycoin-lite/README.md

 # Skycoin Liteclient

-This repository contains a liteclient for Skycoin written in Go.
+This repository contains a small wrapper for Skycoin (written in Go) to provide mobile and JS bindings.

 At the moment it is used to compile an [Android Archive](https://developer.android.com/studio/projects/android-library.html), an iOS Framework, and a JS library with [gopherjs](https://github.com/gopherjs/gopherjs).

-Skycoin Liteclient supports go1.10+.
+Supports go1.10+.

 ## Important note about error handling